Trekking in Peru – What to Bring

 One of our biggest pieces of advice is to wear your shoes in before you travel.
 Your feet will work hard during the trek and worn in boots or shoes helps to minimise the risk of blisters.

-For more Inca trail packing advice, here's our experts' recommendations of what to bring to the Inca Trail.
+For more trekking packing advice, here's our experts' recommendations of what to bring to the when trekking in Peru.

 Clothing and footwear